castle/Castle-Auth-Tree-Nodes/README.md

 ### Castle Risk Node

-This node makes a request the [Castle Risk API](https://castle.io/risk-api/) to assess user risk.
+This node makes a request to [Castle Risk API](https://castle.io/risk-api/) to assess user risk.

+You can also check our [API Reference](https://reference.castle.io/#operation/risk) for more details on the Risk API.

 #### Castle Risk Node Configuration